BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 ![acs network graph](images/network-policy-acs/acs-network-graph.png)

-You will be scoped to see only your namspaces.
+You will be scoped to see only your namspaces, so your network graph will not be identical to the image above.

 We won't go through all the details for `Network Graph` web interface to get a better understanding please walkthrough the documentation: